hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 2400 grams
 **Fabric:**  Kerlon 1200

 The Hilleberg Soulo is a solo expedition tent which can be used under very harsh condition.
 It's stronger than the Unna and has a designated vestibule, however the inner tent offers less space than the Unna.
 This tent could (like the Unna) be useful for sea kayaking or mountaineering as it is completely freestanding.
-It's a bit more heavy and shorter than the Unna.
+It's a bit heavier and shorter than the Unna.
 If you don't need a self-standing 4-season tent then I would choose the MSR Hubba NX or the MSR Hubba Hubba NX (2-person tent) if you need more space.
 If you don't plan to do winter camping then the Hilleberg Soulo is probably going to be too much tent for your needs.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Soulo-1-Person-Tent_10101479_10208_10000001_-1"><button type="button" class="btn btn-danger">Read more about the Hilleberg Soulo</button></a>